rccyx/asryx/README.md

 ### Checks

-Just to make sure, let's check your audio stack.
+Just to make sure, check the audio stack:

-Check what you have:

 ```bash
 which pw-record || which arecord